zzx-peter/verl/docs/examples/config.rst

   - ``megatron``: Use Megatron weight loader.
 Deployed with Megatron backend.
 The input model ``state_dict()`` is already partitioned along TP dimension and already gathered along PP dimension.
-This weight loader requires that the Rollout model and Actor model’s parameters shape and name should be identical.
+This weight loader requires that the Rollout model and Actor model's parameters shape and name should be identical.
   - ``dtensor``: Default solution when using Huggingface weight loader.
     Deployed with FSDP backend and the state_dict_type is